Why is palm oil an issue?

 More than 90 percent of the palm oil produced is used to manufacture food products, cosmetics, detergents and candles.

 How does palm oil destroy the rainforests?

-Since oil palms need a rainforest climate – constantly high humidity and temperatures – and a lot of land, plantations are often established at the expense of rainforests.
+Since oil palms need a rainforest climate – consistently high humidity and temperatures – and a lot of land, plantations are often established at the expense of rainforests.
 About 90 percent (2011) of the world’s palm oil is currently being produced in Malaysia and Indonesia.
 Indonesia’s oil palm plantations alone already cover nine million hectares, an area the size of the state of Maine.
 26 million hectares are projected for 2025.

 According to a report published in 2007 by the United Nations Environment Program (UNEP), palm oil plantations are currently the leading cause of rainforest destruction in Malaysia and Indonesia.
 Today, rainforest area the equivalent of 300 soccer fields is being destroyed every hour.

 This gives rise to numerous problems for the climate, environment, and people living in the forest: